mohan-chinnappan-n/FSCConfigUI/docs/hhrollup/README.md

 ### Component options
 - This component can be written as face-less
-    - Currently it has rollup completion status, which can be disabled
+    - Currently it has a rendering of rollup completion status, which can be disabled

 ### References